Bad Vibes: How Hits To The Head Are Transferred To The Brain

 Another dangerous impact is one to the back of the head, which can happen when athletes fall backward and their head slams into the ground.
 This can actually tear attachment points called bridging veins at the front of the brain and cause dangerous bleeding.

 Scientists can't replicate those impacts in the lab, though, because it wouldn't be safe for human participants in a study.
-"We're getting a picture of your brain under sort of normal operating conditions as opposed to injury conditions and that's really the weakness of our our approach," Bayly says.
+"We're getting a picture of your brain under sort of normal operating conditions as opposed to injury conditions and that's really the weakness of our approach," Bayly says.

-Even so, the sort of research Bayly is helping doctors understand why certain impacts are especially dangerous to the brain, says Dr. Mark Halstead, who directs the sports concussion clinic at St. Louis Children's Hospital but isn't involved in Bayly's research.
+Even so, the sort of research Bayly is doing is helping doctors understand why certain impacts are especially dangerous to the brain, says Dr. Mark Halstead, who directs the sports concussion clinic at St. Louis Children's Hospital but isn't involved in Bayly's research.

-"We don't have the ability to take the brain out of the skull and look at it in a living person,' he says.
+"We don't have the ability to take the brain out of the skull and look at it in a living person," he says.
 "So we're always trying to figure out what happens in the brain through an imaging technique or physics."

 And Bayly thinks he is a lot closer to answering the question that got him into research about head injury, the one about heading a soccer ball.
 The research so far suggests that the brain's suspension system probably works pretty well to dampen a relatively mild impact like that, Bayly says.